-The Directors have considered the risks and uncertainties set out within the directors' report when assessing the going concern assumption.
+The Directors have considered the risks and uncertainties set out within the director's report when assessing the going concern assumption.
 The company's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the company should be able to operate within the level of its current facilities.

-After making enquiries, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, they continue to adopt the going concern basis in preparing the financial statements
+After making enquiries, the Directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future, for at least 12 months from the date of signing the financial statements.
+Accordingly, he continues to adopt the going concern basis in preparing the financial statements.